berlinrs/berline.rs/community-statement.md

 We, the Rust Berlin organisers, want to make a clear statement:
 * Condem racism of all forms
 * Stricly oppose police violence
-* Stand alongside Blsck people everyone helping in the current situation
+* Stand alongside Black people & everyone helping in the current situation

 ## Why this statement